 X will be used to evaluate the ...
-I will evaluate and compare the ...
+I/We will evaluate and compare the ...
 The objective is to evaluate the feasibility of X as a Y

 - Writer responsibility what does your reader need to know?

 - Organisation & Clarity

 - Paragraphing

-- Topic sentences & linking
+- Topic sentences & linking or transitioning to the next paragraph

 - Information flow [theme & rheme]

-- o cohesion
+- \circ cohesion

-- o repetition
+- \circ repetition

 - This/These + noun phrase

 - Keeping the reader on board: explaining what you're doing

 - o "Meta-language"